 Some parents choose to implement a plan where the child spends one week with one parent and the next week with the other parent.
-Other parents create more complex schedules for possession of the children.
+Other parents create more complex schedules for the possession of the children.
 Even if the court enters a standard possession order, parents are still free to modify it by mutual agreement.
-So long as both the parties agree, there is no limit to the parties’ authority to change their respective visitation periods.
+So long as both the divorcing parties agree, there is no limit to the parties’ authority to change their respective visitation periods.

-A parent who withholds the child from the other is in violation of court order and can be subjected to a contempt order, which can result in fines or even jail time.
+A parent who withholds the child from the other is in violation of a court order and can be subjected to a contempt order, which can result in fines or even jail time.
 However, there is no punitive remedy for the non-primary parent who fails to exercise his or her scheduled visitation.

 Child support is the money a judge orders the non-primary parent to pay the primary parent for the child’s benefit.
 How exactly the money is used is up to the sole discretion of the primary parent; the parent who pays has no authority to dictate the manner of use of the money.

 How much is each payment?